methods2022/team05/README.md

 * Exploratory Data Analysis:
   * The `EDA.jl` helps us to know the relationships between features and target variables.
 Also we can use *correlation matrix* to learn the dependency between differnt features.

 * Feature Selection:
   * The data_analysis.jl allows us to know the percentage of missing features for each of the different features per patient.
+  * `TopFeat_ToTxt.jl` identifies the top 5 features for the complications (and occurence of normal pregnancy) using FeatureSelectors, and outputs them to individual .txt files.
   * Further feature selection was performed using the julia package, FeatureSelectors which utilizes a correlation based feature selection method.
 Top 15 features were selected for each condition.
 Features were then parsed to remove seemingly falsely selected (features with many N/A values, etc.)

 * Bi-classication models: